ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   can reproduce openai results
     -   https://github.com/cybertronai/bflm
 -   add option to read in entire file for tfrecords
+-   find out how to evaluate on full dataset
+    -   issue/email
+    -   might not be a problem
+    -   but implementations vary

 ### Won't do